-Our dates for 2017 Classes and Clinics have not yet been finalized, so check back for changes.
 All upcoming classes will be announced via our mailing lists, so make sure you are signed up.
 Want a class, but don't see it listed?
 Email suggestions to email@example.com

 One day Clinics

-Some dates not yet scheduled for 2017.
+Some dates not yet scheduled for 2019.
 Sign up for our mailing list to get more details.

 Learn the art of handling the hive, and how to interpret what the bees are telling you.
 At the Sand Hill, we focus on 'speaking bee' - where our management is determined by what the bees tell us that they need.
 Learn how to work with your colony without causing them distress, how to interpret the bees actions, and how to read a hive to know if your bees' needs are being met.
 We will focus on basic inspection and handling techniques, but this course is designed for all levels of beekeepers.